guillermocomesanacimadevila/LAVA/README.md

 ---

 ## 1b.
-Check Python and R are installed:
+Check if Python and R are installed:

 ```bash
 python --version
 R --version
 ```

-Also, check whether pandas is installed: **if not do the following**
+Also, check whether pandas is installed:

 ```bash
 pip list
 ```

+**if not do the following**

 ```bash
 pip install pandas